laurodelacerda/laurodelacerda/README.md

 ## Hello World! :earth_americas:

-My name is Lauro de Lacerda Caetano, I live in the beautiful Rio de Janeiro State, Brazil :sunrise::beach_umbrella:
+My name is Lauro de Lacerda Caetano, I live in the beautiful Rio de Janeiro State, Brazil. :sunrise::beach_umbrella:

 I am a Senior Software Engineer currently working as a Data Engineer.
 I have a masters in Computer Science and recently I became a AWS Data Analytics Specialist.